commercial-emacs/elpaso/README.rst

 Frequently Asked Questions
 ==========================

 ...
+How can I advance elpaso's cause?
+    Elpaso seeks to realize an autonomous, gatekeeper-less future.
+For simple packages, package authors need only ensure ``(M-: package-buffer-info)`` parses when visiting their ``<name.el`` main file.
+For multi-file packages, ``git add .recipe`` to your toplevel directory a suitable recipe in the MELPA_ or ELPA_ format.

+...
 But I like quelpa.
-    Elpaso seeks to realize a recipe-less, gatekeeper-less future where authors need only ensure ``package-buffer-info`` parses.
     Quelpa is essentially MELPA's vassal, having slavishly copy-pasted the `package-build`_ code, and thus hardwires MELPA's recipe format, and inherits MELPA's erroneous versioning.

 ...
 Where did you put my pre-existing installation of package XYZ?
     I put it in ``~/.emacs.d/elpaso/backups``.